-The Company's external auditor (Auditor) is selected for its professional competence, reputation and the provision of value for professional fees.
+The Company's external auditor (Auditor) is selected for their professional competence, reputation and the provision of value for professional fees.
 Within the audit firm, the partner responsible for the conduct of the Company's audits is rotated every five years.
 The external Auditor attends the Company's AGMs (in person or by teleconference) and is available to answer shareholder questions about the conduct of the audit and the preparation and content of the Auditor's Report.

-The Company's Auditor is Rothsay Auditing (a firm of Chartered Accountants with offices in Perth and Sydney), who were appointed by the Board and commenced with effect on 12 February 2016 And were re-appointed at the Company's 2016 AGM.
+The Company's Auditor is Rothsay Auditing, who were appointed by the Board and commenced with effect on 12 February 20161 And were re-appointed at the Company's 2016 AGM2.